abougouffa/minemacs/docs/packages.md

 ## `me-ui`
 * `nerd-icons`: Nerd Font icons for Emacs
 * `doom-themes`: A megapack of themes for Emacs
-* `ef-themes`: Colourful and legible themes for GNU Emacs
 * `doom-modeline`: A fancy and fast mode-line inspired by minimalism design
-* `keycast`: Show current command and its key in the mode line
 * `enlight`: Highly customizable startup screen for Emacs
-* `lacarte`: Execute menu items as commands, with completion
 * `page-break-lines`: Display "^L" page breaks as tidy horizontal lines
 * `pulsar`: Pulse highlight on demand or after select functions
 * `nerd-icons-ibuffer`: Integrate `nerd-icons` with `ibuffer`